fbpx

 How many comics or acts do you want on your show?

 Do you want to have a standard “MC – Feature – Headliner” show?
 Do you want to have 5 or 6 comics doing 12-15 minutes each, or do you want to do comedy American Idol tryout style where everyone gets 5 or 6 minutes?
 I find it’s usually best to have 5-6 comics on your show.
 This is based on my experience in NYC and LA where there are thousands of great comics and very little stage time.
 Even pros with TV credit end up doing 6 to 8 minute spots so they appreciate longer sets.
 This also lets you select more comics which ups the odds the audience will have a good time if one doesn’t do too well.
 Also having more comics leads to you establishing or maintaining more relationships.
 Most of the bookings you get will be through other comedians, and they’re more likely to help you if you’ve already helped them.
-(Just don’t expect them to help you, I’ve found that more often than not, spots are not reciprocated, but that may just be me.)
+(Just don’t expect them to help you.)

 Who will be the host?